microsoft/generative-ai-for-beginners/1-getting-started/lessons/2-exploring-and-comparing-different-llms/README.md

 With the previous lesson, we have seen how Generative AI is changing the technology landscape, how Large Language Models (LLMs) work and how a business - like the Edu4All startup - can apply them to their use cases and grow!

-The next step in the Edu4All team journey is exploring the current landscape of Large Language Models and understanding what are the most suitable for their use cases.
+The next step in our startup's journey is exploring the current landscape of Large Language Models (LLMs) and understanding which are suitable for our use case.

 This lesson will cover:

 - Different types of LLMs in the current landscape
 - Testing, iterating, and comparing different models for your use case in Azure
-- Deploying your LLM
+- How to deploy an LLM

 ## Learning Goals

 After completing this lesson, you will be able to:
 - Select the right model for your use case
-- Understand how to test, iterate, and improve performance
+- Understand how to test, iterate, and improve performance of your model
 - Know how Business deploy models

 ## Understand different types of LLMs

 Large Language Models (LLMs) can have multiple categorizations based on their architecture, training data, and use case.
-Knowing this will help the Education Startup team to select the right model for the scenario, and understand how to test, iterate, and improve performance.
+Understanding these differences will help the our startup select the right model for the scenario, and understand how to test, iterate, and improve performance.

 ### Foundation Models versus LLMs